greatxrider/interactive-form-project/README.md

 ## License
 This project is licensed under the MIT License.
 This README file should now fully align with GitHub Markdown standards and include all the necessary sections and details.
-Let me know if there are any other adjustments or additions needed!